django-rdf-tools/coop_cms/README.rst

 coop-cms uses the same license as Django (BSD).

-coop-cms development was funded by `CREDIS <http://credis.org/>`_, FSE (European Social Fund) and Conseil Régional d'Auvergne.
+coop-cms development was funded by `CREDIS <http://credis.org/>`_, FSE (European Social Fund) and Conseil Regional d'Auvergne.